E-Commerce Fraud in India 2026: Warning Signs & How to Protect Yourself

 Raise a Chargeback with Your Bank or Card Provider

 If you paid by credit or debit card, contact your bank and request a chargeback under the dispute resolution process.
 Under RBI guidelines, your bank must respond within 48 hours.
-Ecommerce chargebacks are your strongest recovery tool for card payments.
+Ecommerce chargebacks are your strongest recovery tool for card payments to fake websites, as the payment processor can reverse the transaction if the merchant cannot prove delivery.
 Always raise the platform dispute first before the bank chargeback.

 File a Complaint with CCPA or Consumer Forum